ANTicle/main/readme.md

 ANTicle is licensed under the MIT license.
 For more information check the LICENSE file for details.

+## Features

+### Working

+- recognise text genre
+- generate article text, titel, tagline, tester, SEO Tiel, SEO Teaser
+- history of generated tetexts

+### Work in progress

+- checking for AI hallucinations
+- promots

+### Planned

+- Web based frontend

+Feel free to test the tool using the provided test.txt or by feeding every other text about the weather.
+More prompts for a varity of genres will be provided soon.

 ## 🙏 Supported by

 - Media Tech Lab [`media-tech-lab`](https://github.com/media-tech-lab)